 Alpine mountains and meadows adorn this heaven on earth.
 Sonamarg, Srinagar, this place is loaded with breathtaking views and cozy climate.
 During the winter Gulmarg in Kashmir will on top of snow spoiled soul’s list for a truly winter holiday!

-Stay in a house boat in the Dal Lake overlooking the snow capped valleys and mountains while enjoying the hot Kashmiri Wazwaan (Kashmiri cuisine) celebration of flavors in six courses!
+Stay in a house boat in the Dal Lake overlooking the snow capped valleys and mountains.
+Enjoy the hot Kashmiri Wazwaan (Kashmiri cuisine) celebration of flavors in six courses!

 After you are done with all this set out for Ladakh and the frozen Pangong Lake.
-In winter the Pangong Lake will be covered with a thick sheet of ice and if it is thick enough you can even ride over it!
+In winter the Pangong Lake will be covered with a thick sheet of ice.
+The ice gets thick enough that you can even drive over it!

 –Meghana & Sachu Meghana is an avid reader, metalhead and foodie who spends her time following politics, working at animal shelters, advocating feminism and atheism and watching Anime, among other things.
 She has too many aspirations to list in one go.